Plant care and cultivation

 Proper care for spring bulbs is essential to ensure their healthy growth, though specific needs may vary depending on the species.
 Here are some general guidelines when taking care of bulbs:

 • Watering: it is essential to avoid overwatering, especially during the colder months, as this can cause the bulbs to rot.
 Instead, water around the plant's base, being careful not to wet the above-ground parts until they have completely dried up.
+Consistent watering during their active growth phase is crucial for optimal flowering.

 • Substrate or soil: should be well-drained and light, with plenty of organic matter.
 Adding worm droppings can be an excellent way to increase organic matter and improve soil fertility.
+Soil testing to ensure the correct pH level can further enhance bulb health and bloom quality.

 • Fertilizer: spring bulbs also benefit from the addition of organic matter or fertilizer during their growing and flowering periods, as this can help promote healthy growth and vibrant blooms.
+It's best to apply fertilizer at the beginning of the growing season to boost early growth.

 • Planting: when planting spring bulbs, it's essential to dig a hole of the appropriate depth, typically ranging from 5 to 15 cm, depending on the species.
 Be sure to place a small handful of humus or compost next to the bulb, with the pointed part facing upwards.
 Then, water thoroughly, taking care not to flood the bulbs.
+Mulching around the planting area can help retain moisture and suppress weeds.

 With proper care, your spring bulbs will flourish, and you'll soon be rewarded with a stunning display of vibrant blooms.
 Do not miss this other article where we talk about what ornamental plants are and what are their main characteristics.